lsebrie/rskj/CONTRIBUTING.md

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/rsksmart/rskj/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

+### Code contributions

+A code contribution process starts with someone identifying a need for writing code.
+If you're thinking about making your first contribution, we suggest you take a moment to get in touch and see how your idea fits in the development plan:

+* Is it a bug in our issue tracker?
+* Is it a novel idea that should be proposed and discussed first?

+#### Review process

+Once you know what to do, you can send a pull request to start the review process.
+We make use of GitHub Checks to ensure all changes meet a certain criteria:

+1. The `master` branch is protected and only changeable through pull requests
+1. All unit tests must pass
+1. SonarQube quality gate must be met
+1. A project maintainer must approve the pull request
+1. An authorized merger must merge the pull request

+Since this is a security-sensitive project, we encourage everyone to be proactive and participate in the review process.
+To help collaboration we propose adhering to these conventions:

+* **Request changes** only for correctness and security issues.
+* **Comment** when leaving feedback without explicit approval or rejection.
+This is useful for design and implementation discussions.
+* **Approve** when changes look good from a correctness, security, design and implementation standpoint.

 ## Styleguides

 ### Pull request etiquette